-Camps offering only treks require a camp director and an individual who possesses a valid certificate of training from the Trek Leader section of National Camping School.
+Applies to: Camps offering only treks require a camp director and an individual who possesses a valid certificate of training from the Trek Leader section of National Camping School.
 These may be the same individual.
 Trek camps based at a long-term camp may share a camp director with the long-term camp but then must have a separate trek director, who may be the same person as the program director if that person is appropriately qualified.

-- · Documentation of age - Evidence of current National Camping School training
+VERIFICATION: Day camp Documentation of age Evidence of current National Camping School training Short-term camp Long-term camp